augustinejuly/AWSCognito/README.md

 8. Java Class to be updated: com/demo/CognitoUserPoolDemo.java <br/>
 9. Open the java class <b>com/demo/CognitoUserPoolDemo.java</b> and update the region with your appropriate region <br/>
-10. Execute the java class by uncommenting the required methods within the main method for the appropriate flows. <br/>
+10. Execute the java class <b>com/demo/CognitoUserPoolDemo.java</b> by uncommenting the required methods within the main method for<br/>
+    the appropriate flows. <br/>
     SignUp - singUp <br/>
     Verifying Email - verifyEmail <br/>
     Login - login (once it is executed, copy the id_token, access_token and refresh_token from the console and paste them into the<br/>             config.properties) <br/>